 Duration/mode 12 months part time

-The Clinical Education PGCert provides a responsive, work-related and academically robust route for all healthcare practitioners who engage with teaching and learning, whether in clinical settings or Higher Education institutions.
-The programme equips individuals to become exceptional education practitioners.
-It will strengthen your insights into the evidence-base which underpins the education and assessment of the next generation of clinical practitioners in your practice area.
+The Clinical Education PGCert has been been created to equip you to become an exceptional education practitioners.
+The course provides a responsive, work-related and academically robust route for all healthcare practitioners who engage with teaching and learning.
+Whether you're from clinical settings or Higher Education institutions, this course will develop your understanding of the education and assessment of the next generation of clinical practitioners.

-The programme enables you to learn with, and from, a range of healthcare and healthcare-related professions; each cohort attracts up to 11 different professions.
-It is centered on research and learning for the healthcare workplace.
-We encourage you to make critical and creative connections between policy, educational theory and your own and your learners’ practice.
+The course enables you to learn with (and from) a range of healthcare and healthcare-related professions which each cohort attracting up to 11 different professions.
+As the course is centred on healthcare research and learning, we encourage you to make critical and creative connections between policy, educational theory and your own practice.

-This part-time programme will particularly suit professionals who want to gain a postgraduate qualification whilst working.
+This part-time course will particularly suit professionals who want to gain a postgraduate qualification while working.

-The programme provides research-led teaching and coaching from a highly experienced, interdisciplinary team of expert tutors.
-These are drawn from the Faculty of Medicine and Health, Health Education England Yorkshire and the Humber, the School of Education, and practitioners from NHS Trusts.
+The course provides research-led teaching and coaching from a highly experienced, interdisciplinary team of expert tutors.
+These are drawn from the Faculty of Medicine and Health and practitioners from NHS Trusts.

-The programme has been designed with the needs of healthcare practitioners in mind.
+The course has been designed with the needs of healthcare practitioners in mind.

-There is a high level of support for academic and research skills development, both to help you to fulfil your potential on this programme and promote your further development and progression.
+There is a high level of support for academic skills development, both to help you to fulfil your potential on this course and promote your further development and progression.
 We hope you'll have an inspirational experience of research-led teaching, which you'll seek to emulate in your own clinical education context.

 Module 1 MEDS 5106M Learning & Teaching in the Clinical Context